Health and Physical Education

 Food literacy and media literacy are concepts that can be taught leveraging The Ontario Curriculum, Grades 1–8: Health and Physical Education (2019).

 A key element of the Ontario Health and Physical Education curriculum for Grades 1–8 is for students to acquire the knowledge and skills needed to develop their health literacy to lead healthy, active lives, and promote healthy living.
-Being health literate means having the ability to get, understand, evaluate, and use information to make good decisions for their health in a variety of settings and to promote healthy living.1
+Being health literate means having the ability to get, understand, evaluate, and use information to make good decisions for their health in a variety of settings and to promote healthy living (Ontario Ministry of Education, 2019).

 Being able to recognize, analyze, and interpret the overt and underlying messages in food marketing and media advertising are essential skills for students to fully develop their health literacy related to healthy eating, health promotion, and disease prevention.
 Equipping students with these skills builds their capacity to make informed food choices in a variety of settings and to promote healthier food choices for themselves and others.